Myrcenol

 Myrcenol is an organic compound, specifically a terpenoid.
 It is most notable as one of the fragrant components of lavender oil.

-It is also found in the hop plant (Humulus lupulus).
-E-Myrcenol acts also as a pheromone for bark beetles.
+It is formed upon boiling hops (Humulus lupulus).

 Role in fragrance industry

 Myrcenol is obtained synthetically from myrcene via hydroamination of the 1,3-diene followed by hydrolysis and Pd-catalysed removal of the amine.
-As a 1,3-diene, myrcenol undergoes Diels-Alder reactions with several dienophiles such as acrolein to give cyclohexene derivatives that are also useful fragrances.
+As a 1,3-diene, myrcenol undergoes Diels–Alder reactions with several dienophiles, such as acrolein, to give cyclohexene derivatives that are also useful fragrances.